sangster/extractexifgps/README.md

   - `rake test`: Run the test suite
   - `rake lint`: Run the code linters
+  - `rake simplecov`: Run the code coverage reporter
-  - `rake`: Run all tests and linters
+  - `rake`: Run all tests, linters, and code coverage reporters

 To facilitate development, consider running `guard` in the background while you work.
 Whenver a source file it changed, it will automatically run the relevent